contentful/ui-extensions-sdk/README.md

 ### publish

-Run `npm run publish-all` to publish all three packages:
+A new package version is automatically published to npm using [semantic-release](https://github.com/semantic-release/semantic-release).

+To manually publish the package, run `node ./scripts/publish.js`.

+We always publish three packages with identical data:

 - `contentful-ui-extensions-sdk`
 - `@contentful/ui-extensions-sdk`